ham-zeal/esbuilb-yarn-pnp-linux-build-issue/README.md

 ## does it work on macos and windows?

-yes, it's only on linux and only for PnP.
+yes, it's only on linux and only for PnP from a macOS host